-The Monroe County Public Library Collection Development Policy provides a framework for the growth and development of collections in support of the Library’s mission to “enrich lives and strengthen our community by providing equitable access to information and opportunities to read, learn, discover and create.”
+A diverse collection of physical and digital resources supports the Library’s mission to “enrich lives and strengthen our community by providing equitable and impartial access to information and opportunities to read, learn, connect, and create.”

 - Library Bill of Rights